-With a history dating back to 1869, The Nebraska Medical Center is known for excellence, innovation and quality patient care.
+With a history dating back to 1869, Nebraska Medicine is known for excellence, innovation and quality patient care.
 As the teaching hospital for the University of Nebraska’s health sciences programs, this 624 acute-care bed facility has an international reputation for providing solid organ and bone marrow transplantation services and is well known nationally and regionally for its oncology, neurology and cardiology programs.

-In fiscal year 2007, The Nebraska Medical Center treated more than 26,000 inpatients and had more than 445,000 encounters in outpatient settings including diagnostic testing, radiology and specialty clinics.
+In fiscal year 2007, Nebraska Medicine treated more than 26,000 inpatients and had more than 445,000 encounters in outpatient settings including diagnostic testing, radiology and specialty clinics.
 The medical center has treated patients from all 50 states and the District of Columbia and 43 foreign countries.

 Primary Products and Services